davidroman0O/vtable/README.md

 - **Customizable styling** - Comprehensive theming system with multiple predefined themes
 - **Platform-specific keybindings** - Optimized controls for different operating systems
 - **Flexible formatting** - Customize the appearance of list items and table rows
-- **Bubble Tea integration** - Ready to use with the Bubble Tea TUI framework
+- **Seamless Bubble Tea integration** - Ready to use with the Bubble Tea TUI framework
 - **Search capability** - Find and jump to specific items in large datasets
 - **Threshold-based scrolling** - Smart viewport management that keeps the cursor position stable